-I want to circle back to Avintiv for one second.
-Was there any -- two questions actually along the lines of volumes, but specifically wanted to focus on the Avintiv for one second.
-You did raise the synergy assumption I think you'd said \$65 million.
-Can you maybe give us a sense as to where that's coming from and timing for that?
-I am guessing it's outside of this fiscal year.
-It's probably coming in a little further out as you get into stuff.
-But just a sense as to is that part of the \$20 million raise in EBITDA target or not?
+I wanted to circle back to AVINTIV for one second.
+Well, two questions actually, along the lines of volumes, but specifically kind of wanted to focus on AVINTIV for one second.
+You did raise the synergy assumption, I think you'd said, \$65 million.
+Can you maybe give us a sense as to where that's coming from, and timing for that?
+I'm guessing it's outside of this fiscal year.
+It's probably coming a little further out as you get into stuff, but just a sense as to, is that part of the \$20 million raise in EBITDA target or not?

-Obviously, that's a key part of the increase in our EBITDA target.
+Obviously that's a key part of the increase in our EBITDA target.
 A portion of that will fall through in the fiscal year, probably consistent with how we discussed the \$50 million initially dropping through.
 And those savings are coming in the areas I discussed, which are procurement, SG&A and operations effectiveness.

 Okay.
 That's helpful.
-And then if we could maybe go into a little more into some of the volume stuff, was the trajectory much different through the quarter?
-With the Avintiv piece in particular, was it relatively consistent?
-I think you said up 2% as an average.
-But was it relatively consistent as you looked at the different geographies, or are you seeing anything different in some of the regions, given a lot of the strife in emerging markets we are seeing?
+And then, if we could maybe go a little bit more into some of the volume stuff, was the trajectory much different through the quarter?
+And with the AVINTIV piece in particular, was it relatively consistent?
+I think you said up 2% as an average, but was it relatively consistent as you looked at the different geographies, or are you seeing anything different in some of the regions, given a lot of the strife in emerging markets we're seeing?

 I'll remind you of the discussion we had.
-Of course on a monthly basis, there were differences between the years and the number of shipping days with the added days being mostly in December.
+Of course, on a monthly basis, there were differences between the years in the number of shipping days, with the added days being mostly in December.
 If you adjust for that, I would say that we saw a trend of modestly improving demand throughout the quarter, and that seems to be continuing.

 Okay.
 That's helpful.
-And was Avintiv different geographically?
-We've had a lot of issues or concerns in Latin America and China and the different pieces of the world.
-Is there anything that -- some regions doing better, some doing worse, than unusual to you?
+And was AVINTIV different geographically?
+I mean, we've had a lot of issues or concerns in Latin America and China, and the different pieces of the world.
+Is there anything that - some regions doing better, some doing worse, that's unusual to you?

 North America was very strong, very pleased with the business in North America, and Europe was good.
-Latin America was strong in health and hygiene, but weaker in specialties, as I discussed before.
-And in Asia, we had a good quarter but we had -- we are anticipating that to improve as we've won some incremental business here throughout the year.
+Latin America was strong in Health and Hygiene, but weaker in Specialties, as I discussed before.
+And in Asia, we had a good quarter, but we're anticipating that to improve, as we've won some incremental business here throughout the year.

-Okay, thank you much.
-And I apologize.
-We have a couple calls going on, so I apologize if you answered a few of those.
+Okay.
+Thank you much, Jon.
+I apologize.
+We have a couple calls going on.
+So, if you may...